 The benchmark S&P 500 set a record intraday high, though

-gains on Wall Street were not as strong as the rally on European
+gains on Wall Street were not as strong as the rally in Europe.

-The Dow Jones industrial average rose 66.25 points,
+The Dow Jones industrial average ended up 61.81

-While geopolitical concerns remained high as Israel pounded
+While tensions remained high as Israel pounded targets

-targets across the Gaza Strip, saying no cease-fire was near,
+across the Gaza Strip, saying no ceasefire was near, the

-the situation was viewed as no worse than on previous days of
+fighting was viewed as no worse than on previous days.

 "Things have not worsened," said Tom di Galoma, head of